sameesh-s/microservice_guiding_rules/README.md

 Content coupling describes a situation in which an upstream service reaches into the internals of a downstream service and changes its internal state.
 External service accessing another microservice’s database and changing it directly.

+Aggregate: contains the line item(data items), aggregate has its own life cycle, self contained unit.
+One microservice should handle one Aggregate, although multiple aggregate are handled by one microservice.
+Ideally want to implement your aggregates in such a way that illegal state transitions are impossible.aggregate is a self-contained state machine that focuses on a single domain concept in our system.ggregates themselves don’t want to be split apart—one microservice can manage one or more aggregates, but we don’t want one aggregate to be managed by more than one microservice.

+Bounded Context: typically represents a larger organizational boundary. prepare context diagram it will be helpful for gaining knowledge about the architecture of the entire system.
+Representing the collection of assosiated Aggregate, with explicit interface to the wider world.

+Event Storming: Collaborative brainstorming exercise designed to help surface a domain model.